vflopez77/School_District_Analysis/README.md

 school_data_complete_df = pd.merge(student_data_df, school_data_df, how="left", on=["school_name", "school_name"])
 ```
 <br>
-<b>Note: Complete confidentiality of the studens' data was maintained in accordance with FERPA (Family Educational Rights and Privacy Act).</b>
+<b>Note: Complete confidentiality of the students' data was maintained in accordance with FERPA (Family Educational Rights and Privacy Act).</b>

 ### Conclusions<br>
 After the omission of the 9th grade data from Thomas High School, the following was noted across all observations: